The Star of FFXIV 6.3 is This Filipino Steamed Bun and Animation

 Filipino cuisine isn’t just near and dear to my heart, but food is a universal language for sharing culture.
 Maybe it’s a silly little thing to feel some sort of representation from parallel food in a video game, but the feeling it evoked is still real.
 And to have it in a heartwarming moment in my favorite game with a whole custom animation is pretty damn cool.

 As Jullus mentions, buuz comes from Azim Steppe.
-Yeah, I guess that checks out — I could myself and my ancestors coming from Azim Steppe.
+And yeah, I guess that checks out — if myself or my ancestors were in FFXIV, we’d probably come from The Azim Steppe, too.

-Note: Editor’s note: A correction and additional context was provided regarding the Mongolian origins of the name buuz and the country’s influence on The Azim Steppe in FFXIV.